mradionov/tleaf/README.md

   };
   ```

 * `dependencies.templateMap: [object]` - object, which maps dependency types with templates they should use.
-May be useful, when you want to render *factories* or *services* using *value* template.
+May be useful, for example, when you want to render *factories* or *services* using *value* template.

   ```js
   module.exports = function (config) {